 We enable people to make money by driving.
 Our vision is a future where every on-demand driver can be successful.

-We are Rent to buy specialists.
+We’re car subscription specialists.
 Don’t take our word for it—drivers rate us excellent on Trustpilot.
-We can set you up with a brand-new or new-model car on a Rent to buy plan, plus we provide the training and support you need to become an Uber driver that’s more profitable, safer, and fulfilled.
+We can set you up with a brand-new or new-model car on our Flexi own plan, plus we provide the training and support you need to become an Uber driver that’s more profitable, safer, and fulfilled.